JJena/JMETER-Advanced-Dashboard/README.md

 1. **Live Data Generation**: The JMeter listener writes test results to `live-dashboard.jtl` in real-time
 2. **Dashboard Integration**: The HTML dashboard fetches this file periodically when in live mode
 3. **Real-time Visualization**: Charts and tables update automatically as new data arrives
+4. **Post Test Dashboard Creation**: Just oprn `jmeter-dashboard.html` and browse your jtl file to view the report.

 ## Project Structure